Introduction

 Fighting

-To hit in hand-to-hand combat with a handheld weapon--such as a bat, knife, axe, or even your fists--you must make a fighting check.
-On a successful fighting check, you deal damage to your opponent determined by the weapon you are using.
+To hit in hand-to-hand combat with a handheld weapon--such as a bat, knife, axe, or even your fists--you must make a fighting test.
+On a successful fighting test, you deal damage to your opponent determined by the weapon you are using.

 Because most characters will not be skilled in fighting, the default is a hard athletics save.